shopware5/devdocs/source/enterprise/tech-guide/preparing-an-existing-shop-for-connection-guide.md

 1. Upload the plugin zip file to the remote /tmp directory
 2. Extract it to a newly created directory in `_shop_/engine/Shopware/Plugins/Local/Backend/`
-3. execute the cli installer through `bin/console`
+3. Execute the cli installer through `bin/console`
-4. Clears the caches to finish the execution
+4. Clear the caches to finish the execution

 ## Why is it not working out of the box?

-To connect an existing Shop to the ECA it is necessary to set the **filesystem rights** manually.
+To connect an existing Shop to the ECA it is necessary to set the **filesystem permissions** manually.
 On a fresh installation the ECA can control file ownership and set it so that the webserver and deployment user can access the installation.
 This is then secured by the plugin and the ECA.

 But since existing shops don't have the plugin yet, file ownership needs to be changed manually in order for the ECA to deploy the plugin.